-ss), with or without astigmatism, which requires me to wear corrective en informed of the alternatives to undergoing the surgical option I have s of refractive surgery. ge-related loss of flexibility in the eye's natural lens, impairing its ability to ve been informed of the alternatives to undergoing the surgical option ler types of refractive surgery. ☐ I have elected to undergo and give permission for the following ng procedure(s) to be performed on me: Primary Treatment: Right Eye (OD): □ Custom Lens Replacement Left Eye (OS): □ Custom Lens Replacement Patient Name (Please Type or Print) Date Patient Signature Physician Signature
+I have MYOPIA (nearsightedness) or HYPEROPIA (farsightedness), with or without astigmatism, which requires me to wear corrective lenses in order to see clearly for my daily activities.
+I have been informed of the alternatives to undergoing the surgical option I have chosen, including eyeglasses, contact lenses, and other types of refractive surgery.

+I have PRESBYOPIA (the need for near-vision glasses due to age-related loss of flexibility in the eye's natural lens, impairing its ability to change shape and focus clearly from far to near objects).
+I have been informed of the alternatives to undergoing the surgical option I have chosen, including eyeglasses, contact lenses, and other types of refractive surgery.

+L have elected to undergo and give permission for the following procedure(s) to be performed on me:

+Primary Treatment:

+Right Eye (OD): 🗖 Custom Lens Replacement

+Left Eye (OS):  Custom Lens Replacement

+Date

+Patient Signature

+Physician Signature